Gilat Satellite Networks Ltd. (NASDAQ:GILT) Sees Significant Growth in Short Interest

-Gilat Satellite Networks Ltd. (NASDAQ:GILT) was the recipient of a significant increase in short interest during the month of January.
-As of January 15th, there was short interest totalling 330,700 shares, an increase of 114.3% from the December 31st total of 154,300 shares.
-Based on an average daily trading volume, of 0 shares, the short-interest ratio is currently ∞ days.
+Gilat Satellite Networks Ltd. (NASDAQ:GILT) was the target of a significant growth in short interest during the month of January.
+As of January 15th, there was short interest totalling 330,700 shares, a growth of 114.3% from the December 31st total of 154,300 shares.
+Based on an average daily volume of 0 shares, the days-to-cover ratio is presently ∞ days.

+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Thrivent Financial for Lutherans raised its stake in shares of Gilat Satellite Networks by 985.1% in the third quarter.
+Thrivent Financial for Lutherans now owns 2,691,990 shares of the communications equipment provider’s stock valued at $24,201,000 after acquiring an additional 2,443,913 shares during the period.
+Renaissance Technologies LLC raised its stake in shares of Gilat Satellite Networks by 3.1% in the third quarter.
+Renaissance Technologies LLC now owns 1,242,933 shares of the communications equipment provider’s stock valued at $11,174,000 after acquiring an additional 37,925 shares during the period.
+Ghisallo Capital Management LLC purchased a new stake in shares of Gilat Satellite Networks in the third quarter valued at $8,769,000.
+Caas Capital Management LP purchased a new stake in shares of Gilat Satellite Networks in the third quarter valued at $6,007,000.
+Finally, State Street Corp raised its stake in shares of Gilat Satellite Networks by 23.1% in the second quarter.
+State Street Corp now owns 575,855 shares of the communications equipment provider’s stock valued at $5,862,000 after acquiring an additional 107,878 shares during the period.
+39.22% of the stock is currently owned by institutional investors and hedge funds.

 Gilat Satellite Networks Company Profile